-The market conditions were exceptionally challenging for investment during the financial year.
-Equity prices fell, market interest rates shot up, inflation accelerated and credit risk spreads on fixed income investments increased.
-In particular, rising interest rates and the increase in credit risk spreads weighed on the company's investment performance, as the majority of the company's investment assets are invested in fixed income investments.
+The market conditions developed favourably for investment during the financial year.
+Equity prices increased, the rise in market interest rates stopped, inflation started to decline and credit risk spreads on fixed income investments narrowed.
+In particular, the halt in the rise of interest rates and the increase in the running yield from fixed-income investments improved investment income because the majority of the company's investment assets are invested in fixed-income investments.

-Garantia's net investment income recognised in profit and loss amounted to EUR -15.2 (7.7) million and was depressed especially by the impairments booked during the financial year.
-The valuation difference between the fair value and the book value of investment assets was EUR 3.2 (6.8) million at the end of December.
+Garantia's net investment income recognised in profit and loss amounted to EUR 8.3 (-15.2) million and it was boosted especially by the revaluations recognised in the financial year of the impairments of investments on which impairments had been recognised in the previous financial year.
+The valuation difference between the fair value and the book value of investment assets was EUR 5.1 (3.2) million at the end of December.

-At the end of the financial year, 88.2% (83.2) of the investment portfolio was allocated to fixed income investments, 10.4% (15.9) to equity and private equity investments, and 1.4% (0.9) to real estate investments.
-Investment income at fair value was -11.2% (6.1).
-Net investment income on invested capital at fair value was EUR -18.8 (9.2) million, or -11.3% (5.9).
+At the end of the financial year, 86.6% (88.2) of the investment portfolio was allocated to fixed income investments, 12.0% (10.4) to equity and private equity investments, and 1.4% (1.4) to real estate investments.
+Investment income at fair value was 6.9% (-11.2).
+Net investment income on invested capital at fair value was EUR 10.2 (-18.8) million, or 6.7% (-11.3).

-Garantia's investment portfolio (incl. cash and bank balances and accrued interest) at fair value was EUR 154.7 (170.5) million at the end of the year.
+Garantia's investment portfolio (incl. cash and bank balances and accrued interest) at fair value was EUR 164.0 (154.7) million at the end of the year.